First Amendment tests and doctrines

 Forum analysis

-When deciding if a restriction is narrowly tailored, courts consider the setting of the communication.
-The setting has two main divisions: a public forum and a non- public forum.
-In a public forum people have a right to express themselves.
-They do not have that right in a non-public forum.
-An example of a non-public forum would be a parade ground on a military base.
-A public forum might be a city park.
-In between these two positions is a “limited purpose public forum” such as a college campus where students and faculty have public forum rights but n0t visitors to the campus.
 Even if people have a right of free speech in a particular location, there may be reasonable time, place and manner restrictions.
 In the 1981 Heffron vs the International Society for Krishna, a religious group had the right to a booth in a fixed location at a state fair, but no right to distribute material elsewhere.
 This “time, place and manner” restriction is permissible so long as expression is possible in some manner; this is called the Hefron principle.

 Clear and present danger test …

-… and the Imminent lawless action test
+… leads to the Imminent lawless action test

 Inflammatory statements may pose a danger, but they are not enough to justify government suppression under the Brandenburg v.
 Ohio (1969) imminent lawless action standard.
 In that case, the Court overturned the conviction of KKK wizard Clarence Brandenburg under an Ohio law prohibiting advocacy of crime after he made inflammatory statements such as extracting “revengeance” on the government if it continued to discriminate against white people.
 In its decision, the US Supreme Court said that the government could only punish advocacy that “is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.”
 This is the controlling case today, that is, the current standard, for US or state government suppression of political speech.

-Testing the First Amendment and Religion
+the First Amendment and Religion

 Common carrier doctrine

-The idea that a “common carrier” can’t discriminate against types of customers goes back many centuries and is a foundation of common law.
-Originally, a ship or coach carrying goods for the public at large was forbidden to discriminate on the basis of (for example) a customer’s religion or politics.
+The idea that a “common carrier” can’t discriminate against types of customers goes back many centuries and is a major foundation of common law.
+Originally, a ship or coach carrying goods for the public at large was forbidden to discriminate on the basis of a customer’s religion or politics.
 This was extended to the telegraph and railroads in the 1800s, and was generally applied to telephone and telegraph (but not radio and TV) under the Federal Communications Act of 1933.

 Note: Both common carrier and public accommodations approaches were suggested by Supreme Court Justice Clarance Thomas in his dissent in the social media regulation case Knight v Trump, 2017 and 2021.